licensezero/guide.licensezero.com/index.md

     if within_trial_period:
       return 'free to use'
     else:
-      return 'need to buy a different license'
+      return 'need to buy a private license'
   else:
     return 'free to use'